AGN jet feedback on a moving mesh: gentle cluster heating by weak shocks and lobe disruption: Results

-After the initial strong shocks, the distribution shifts so that weaker shocks ($\mathcal{M}_{\rm int} < 4$), become progressively more important, with the vast majority ($\simgt 90\%$) of the cumulative shock energy being due to these shocks.
-This in turn, leads to heating due to direct dissipation becoming subdominant compared to adiabatic compression, which accounts for $\sim 70-75\%$ of the heating by $20$~Myr.
-As discussed above, the shift to lower values of $\mathcal{M}_{\rm int}$ with time is driven by the fact that after the initial rapid thermalisation of the kinetically-dominated, cold jet and local ambient medium by strong shocks, the hot lobes form, which have a high sound speed that subsequently results in lower Mach numbers.

-To get a handle on the shock energetics, Fig.~\ref{fig:shock_energy_evo} shows how the cumulative shock energy produced by the jets evolves.
-The low, fiducial and high power jet runs are shown in the columns from left to right, respectively, while the top and bottom rows show ``internal'' shocks and all shocks, respectively.
-In the standard approach of \cite{SchaalSpringel15}, heating rates are calculated using Mach numbers defined using shock temperature jumps.
-However, given the possibility of confusing contact discontinuities and/or weak shocks with strong shocks between the hot jet lobes and shocked ambient medium, which exhibit large temperature jumps, we additionally calculate heating rates using pressure jumps.
-This approach generally results in lower Mach number estimates and hence lower rates of shock heating.
-Therefore, in Fig.~\ref{fig:shock_energy_evo} we present heating rates as coloured bands that span between these two sets of estimates.
-The red and green bands correspond to the heating components due to dissipation and adiabatic compression, respectively, while the blue band shows the combination of the two, calculated using the minimum shock value of $\mathcal{M}_{\rm min}=1.3$.
-The dark grey band additionally shows the total heating if we instead assume that $\mathcal{M}_{\rm min}=1.1$.
-Finally, in an attempt to only capture shocks driven by the jets and lobe expansion, we have an additional criteria to only include cells with $f_{\rm J}>10^{-15}$.
-Having tested different values we found that this value limits the detection of shocks driven by other processes at large distances and removes the late time sound wave highlighted in Fig.~\ref{fig:mach_projection}, without compromising the detection of shocks close to the jet lobes.
+Fig.~\ref{fig:shock_energy_evo} shows how the total shock energy produced by the jets evolves.
+The low, fiducial and high power jet runs are shown from left to right, respectively, while the top and bottom rows show ``internal'' shocks and all shocks, respectively. \cite{SchaalSpringel15}, estimate shock energy using Mach numbers defined through the shock temperature jumps.
+However, due to the possibility of confusing contact discontinuities or weak shocks with strong shocks between the hot lobes and the shocked ambient medium, which exhibit large temperature jumps, we additionally calculate shock energies using pressure jumps.
+This approach generally results in lower Mach number estimates and hence lower shock energies.
+Therefore, in Fig.~\ref{fig:shock_energy_evo} we present shock energies as coloured bands that span between these two sets of estimates.
+We separate out dissipative heating, {which results in the irreversible conversion of kinetic energy to heat} and adiabatic compression, as shown by the red and green bands, respectively.
+The blue band shows the combination of the two, calculated using the minimum Mach value of $\mathcal{M}_{\rm min}=1.3$, which due to the reversible nature of adiabatic processes does not reflect the total thermal energy gained by the system, but rather the total total thermal energy produced via shocks over the lifetime of the simulation.
+The dark grey band additionally shows the total shock thermal energy budget if we instead assume $\mathcal{M}_{\rm min}=1.1$.
+Finally, we only include cells with $f_{\rm J}>10^{-15}$.
+Having tested a range of values we find that this choice suitably limits the detection of shocks driven by processes at large distances and removes the late time sound wave highlighted in Fig.~\ref{fig:mach_projection}, without compromising the detection of shocks close to the jet lobes.